Sugar beet

 A sugar beet is a plant whose root contains a high concentration of sucrose and is grown commercially for sugar production.
 In plant breeding, it is known as the Altissima cultivar group of the common beet (Beta vulgaris).
 Together with other beet cultivars, such as beetroot and chard, it belongs to the subspecies Beta vulgaris subsp. vulgaris but is classified as var. saccharifera.
 Its closest wild relative is the sea beet (Beta vulgaris subsp. maritima).

 Sugar beets are grown in climates that are too cold for sugarcane.
-In 2020, Russia, the United States, Germany, France and Turkey were the world's five largest sugar beet producers.
-In 2010–2011, Europe, and North America except Arctic territories failed to supply the overall domestic demand for sugar and were all net importers of sugar.
-The US harvested 1,004,600 acre of sugar beets in 2008.
-In 2009, sugar beets accounted for 20% of the world's sugar production and nearly 30% by 2013.
+In 2024, Russia and Germany were the two largest sugar beet producers contributing to a world total of 294 million tonnes.
 Sugarcane accounts for most of the rest of sugar produced globally.
-In February 2015, a USDA factsheet reported that sugar beets generally account for about 55 percent of sugar produced in the United States, and sugar cane for about 45 percent.

 Description

 The sugar beet has a conical, white, fleshy root (a taproot) with a flat crown.
 The plant consists of the root and a rosette of leaves.
 Sugar is formed by photosynthesis in the leaves and is then stored in the root.

 The root of the beet contains 75% water, about 20% sugar, and 5% pulp.
 The exact sugar content can vary between 12% and 21%, depending on the cultivar and growing conditions.
 Sugar is the primary value of sugar beet as a cash crop.
 The pulp, insoluble in water and mainly composed of cellulose, hemicellulose, lignin, and pectin, is used in animal feed.
 The byproducts of the sugar beet crop, such as pulp and molasses, add another 10% to the value of the harvest.

 Sugar beets grow exclusively in the temperate zone, in contrast to sugarcane, which grows exclusively in the tropical and subtropical zones.
 The average weight of a sugar beet ranges between 0.5 and 1 kg.
 Sugar beet foliage has a rich, brilliant green color and grows to a height of about 35 cm.
 The leaves are numerous and broad and grow in a tuft from the crown of the beet, which is usually level with or just above the ground surface.